habitat-sh/habitat/www/source/partials/docs/_using-builder-origin-secrets.html.md

 ...
 ```

-You can delete a secret either with the Habitat CLI:
+You can delete a secret either with the Chef Habitat CLI:

 ```
 hab origin secret delete AWS_ACCESS_KEY_ID